-If you are an Individual Member, a Group Member Club, or an Area Council, then this Constitution binds you.
+If you are an Individual Member, a Club, or a Council, then this Constitution binds you.

 In return for the benefits you gain from APF and its work, you agree to accept and to be bound by the Regulations that APF makes in relation to both Parachuting and APF's operations, and the decisions APF makes about discipline and disputes - even if those decisions impact on your livelihood, or on your enjoyment of our sport.